 Though we had been in Malaysia before, we had never seen its wildlife.
 We decided to go to Sabah, on the island of Borneo, since it’s less touristic than Sarawak.
-The best place to watch wildlife in Sabah is along the Kinabatangan River.
+The best way to watch wildlife in Sabah is along the Kinabatangan River cruise.
 Exactly, this narrow strip of land along the river is home to numerous cute animals.
 As usual, we wanted to discover Kinabatangan River on our own and avoid any packaged tour.
 We did, and though it was a bit of an extra effort, it was totally worth it!

 At 560 kilometres long, the Kinabatangan River is Sabah’s longest and Malaysia’s second longest.
 The river begins at the mountains in southwest Sabah and crosses different forests, lakes, swamps and mangroves ending in the sea near the city of Sandakan.
 We humans have damaged most ecosystems along the river.
 Yes, our addiction to palm oil has been devastating to the region.
 However, the few unaltered areas that remain have been grouped into wildlife sanctuaries.
 Different animals, such as orang-utans, proboscis monkeys, macaque monkeys, gibbons, tarsiers, slow lorises, pygmy elephants, snakes, crocodiles, sharks, dolphins and plenty of birds populate these areas.